-For the process shown in Figure 1, we may log events such as the ones shown in Table 1.
-As discussed before, each event refers to a case (e.g., case_1) and an activity (e.g., invite reviewers).
-Moreover, in this case the timestamp and originator are logged.
-The first line of the fragment shown in Table 1 states that John executed step A (invite reviewers) for case_0 on the first of January 2005.
-Table 1 does not show that for some events additional data is logged.
-For example, each case has a data element title and each review result (e.g., get review 1) has a tesult attribute which is either accept or reject.
+For example, each case has a data element title and each review result (e.g., get review 1) has a result attribute which is either accept or reject.
 Table 1 only shows a fragment of the log used throughout this paper.
 The log holds information about 48 cases (i.e., papers) and 354 events and is used as a running example.